ananmaysuri/Skin-Disease-Detection-App/README.md

 # Install Instructions:

 How to run our App?
-Follow the instructions given here:
+Just download the apk and install it.
+Alternatively you can run the source code in Android Studio, by connecting an AVD and using your own google services login.
+To run the app in the emulator go to app directory and execute: flutter run.
+Flutter and Dart SDK required.